polybar/polybar-scripts/polybar-scripts/player-mpris-tail/README.md

-artist        | The artist of the current track album         | The album of the current track title         | The title of the current track track         | The track of the current track length        | The length of the current track genre         | The genre of the current track disc          | The disc of the current track date          | The date of the current track year          | The year of the current track cover         | The URL of the cover of the current track
+artist        | The artist of the current track album         | The album of the current track title         | The title of the current track track         | The track number of the current track length        | The length of the current track genre         | The genre of the current track disc          | The disc number of the current track date          | The date of the current track year          | The year of the current track cover         | The URL of the cover of the current track